 Luckily, although it is important to get your resume right, it is not difficult.
 With a little know-how and a bit of time you can make sure that your resume truly shines.

-There are a number of different resume formats available, and each has their pros and cons.
-There are also many samples and templates available for each of the formats.
+There are a number of different resume formats available, and each has their pros and cons:

 The Chronological Resume Format